aekazakov/genome-depot/admin.md

 Upon genome import, a tag “imported” with the import date is auto-generated for a batch of the genomes processed.
 To add another tag, click the Add tag link on the Tags page (admin/browser/tag/).
 On the add page, enter a name and a description of the new tag, choose a background color and a text color, then click SAVE.
 A tag can be associated with genomes using Add genome tag action in the Genomes administration page.

-## CGCMS command-line utility
+## GenomeDepot command-line utility

-In addition to the administration panel, CGCMS uses Django’s command-line utility for administration tasks.
+In addition to the administration panel, GenomeDepot uses Django’s command-line utility for administration tasks.
 This utility does not require a running web server.
 To use the utility, first activate virtual environment
 ```
 source /path/to/virtualenv/bin/activate
 ```